mrssk33lz/openpathmassage/in-home-massage.md

 permalink: /in-home-massage
 heading: In-Home Masssage Services
 description: Open Path Massage provides professional massage therapy services in the convenience of your own home.
+testimonials:
+  name:
+    - Jane
+    - John
+  quote:
+    - Erica is a great massage therapist!
+    - We like Erica's work so much we got a table for the house.
+  profession:
+    - Teacher
+    - Home Remodeling
+  icon:
+    - man
+    - woman
 ---
 {% include page-heading.html %}